If you really want it dead, choose us

-So what is Japanese knotweed you might ask?
+So, what is Japanese knotweed you might ask?
 It’s actually a long-term resident of the UK, having been brought to the UK in the 1850s as a specimen at the famous Kew Gardens.
 It became a favourite of gardeners due to its bamboo-like appearance and ability to grow everywhere at a rapid rate, but that ability became a real negative over time.
-You’re no doubt au fait with the expression ‘spreading like wildfire’, well in our professional capacity as Japanese knotweed specialists, we’d say that phrase could have been invented for this plant.

 Despite the monikers, it’s not linked to any of those animals, nor to rhubarb or bamboo.
 Nicknames aside, Japanese knotweed is prevalent in – as the name implies – Japan, and in China and Korea.
 The plant also racks up the air miles, now prevalent across areas of North America and Europe.
 Even Australia hasn’t escaped the spread of Japanese knotweed, although there it’s now classed as illegal to have any of the plant growing on your property.

 HOW WOULD I KNOW IF I HAD IT ON MY PROPERTY?